Area 1: External Drivers of Change

 • 1A.2 - Maintain eddy covariance tower in Duplin River

-Activities: The GCE flux tower on the Duplin River measures CO2/H2O, weather conditions, radiation, water levels, and soil temperature.
-Maintenance is conducted on a regular basis including replacement of thermocouples, sensor cleaning and calibration.
+Activities: The GCE flux tower measures CO2/H2O, weather conditions, radiation, water levels, and soil temperature.
+This year we re-installed a boardwalk for tower access with minimal disturbance.

 • 1A.3 - Monitor Altamaha River water entering the GCE domain

-Activities: We routinely collect monthly samples of water entering the GCE domain via the Altamaha River for analysis of nutrients, DIC, alkalinity and pH.
-We have experienced COVID-related delays in sample processing.
+Activities: We collect monthly samples of water entering the GCE domain via the Altamaha River for analysis of dissolved inorganic and organic nutrients, DIC and alkalinity, and added d13C-DIC this year.

 • 1A.4 - Conduct dendrochronology analysis